napari/napari/docs/explanations/performance.md

 **Scope Changes**

-* New types of users adopt napari and have new needs.
+* New types of users adopt napari and have new use cases.
 * Existing users change their usage over time, e.g more remote viewing.
 * New file formats are invented or become more common.
 * New data types or sizes become more common.